-Right now your acting needs two things.
-Joy and Meaning.
+Right now your acting needs two things: Joy and Meaning.
 Stay with us.
-This is not some nebulous, self-help philosophy.
+This is not some woo-woo, self-help philosophy.
 This is the practical stuff of booking work.
-Check it out…
+Read on:

 Ask yourself what that is.
 Now is the time to pursue that, to come back to the wonder of it all.
 That may mean that the work you find yourself doing may not seem like it’s directly related to booking a TV show.
 But just trust that bringing joy to your work will fortify your talent and make all your work stronger.

 2. Meaning.
 At a certain point the art of acting was so meaningful to you that you gave yourself to acting.
 You felt a calling and you answered it, moved across the country or the world, and committed to pursuing it as a career.
 That’s powerful.
 And whether it was because you felt like you didn’t fit in anywhere else, because there was no place for your big feelings growing up, or the connection with an audience made you feel whole and human, etc, that calling was bigger than just fame and fortune.
 And now, like back then, it has to be.